 “NLP stands for Neuro-Linguistic Programming.
 Neuro refers to your neurology; Linguistic refers to language; programming refers to how that neural language functions.
 In other words, learning NLP is like learning the language of your own mind.”

-Tony is a master at this and is how he gained his fame—some people call is a pseudoscience, I don’t know enough about it to have an opinion.
-I feel like there are definitely some good elements in it, I’d like to learn more about it.
+Tony is a master at this and this is how he gained his fame—some people call is a pseudoscience, I don’t know enough about it to have an opinion.
+I feel like there are definitely some good elements in it.
+I’d like to learn more about it.

 My Doubts Unveiled

 There was a more cynical part of me that also questioned the entire event, with its bright lights and loud music.
-I asked myself, usually during the more salesy part of the event: Am I just being manipulated?
+I asked myself, usually during the sales pitching part of the event: Am I just being manipulated?